BaronJensen/termi-ai/docs/README.md

-# Cursovable GitHub Pages
+# Termi AI GitHub Pages

-This directory contains the source files for the Cursovable GitHub Pages website.
+This directory contains the source files for the Termi AI GitHub Pages website.

 ## 🚀 Quick Start